opitzconsulting/jquery-mobile-angular-adapter/README.md

   The ui-tests can be run via the url `localhost:8080/jqmng/UiSpecRunner.html`

-`$location` service, routes and jqm hashchange handling
+Jqm hashchange handling, `$location` service and routes
 ---------------------

 By default, jqm listens for all hash changes and shows the the page with the id of the current location hash.